Last updated Mar. 13, 2023 by Charles Zemub

 How can a teenager become a billionaire?

-The easiest way is through an established company, but teens could get jobs as tutors, babysitters, or even office assistants if these positions aren’t available.
+The easiest way is through an established company, but teens could get jobs as tutors, babysitters, or office assistants if these positions aren’t available.
 They could also sell things they make themselves: homemade crafts, baked goods, clothing, etc.

 Even if they don’t have the money to offer up front, they can always give shares of the profits in exchange for using the capital.